MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample3.md

 ```
 {{</highlight>}}

 1. Initially, the path and filename for the module `LocalImage` are set.
-The data is loaded automatically, because the module has the *AutoLoad* flag enabled by default.
+The data is loaded automatically, because the module has the <field>AutoLoad</field> flag enabled by default.
 ![LocalImage](images/tutorials/testing/LocalImage.png "LocalImage")
 2. Then, the DICOM tree of the loaded file is used to get the *WindowCenter* value (*importValue*).
 3. The previously defined value of the `DicomTagViewer` is set as *dicomValue*.